2015 Chicago White Sox–Baltimore Orioles crowdless game

 On April 29, 2015, the Baltimore Orioles defeated the Chicago White Sox 8–2 in the first crowdless game ever played by Major League Baseball teams.
-The lack of crowds was due to civil unrest in Baltimore following the death of Freddie Gray, an African-American man who was critically injured while in police custody 10 days earlier.
+The lack of crowds was due to civil unrest in Baltimore following the death of Freddie Gray, an African-American man who was fatally injured while in police custody 10 days earlier.
 With all the civil unrest, there were insufficient security resources available for the game.
 The previous two games in the teams' series had been postponed, but the remaining game could neither be moved to another venue on short notice nor made up later in the season, so the decision was made to play the game at Camden Yards without allowing any fans to attend.
 The scheduled evening start time was also moved up to the afternoon for security reasons.

-The stands were not completely empty; three times the usual number of reporters who covered a routine game were allowed in the press box to cover the game, which was telecast live, photographers roamed the stands taking pictures, team staff patrolled the stands to recover foul balls, and three scouts also attended.
+The stands were not completely empty; three times the usual number of reporters who covered a routine game were allowed in the press box to cover the game, which was telecast live, photographers roamed the stands taking pictures, team staff patrolled the stands to recover foul balls and home run balls, and three scouts also attended.
 Some fans who wanted to see the game live gathered near the stadium's back gate to take in the limited views from that vantage point, while others took in the more expansive view of the field from nearby high-rise hotels.

 Players and media alike described the experience of a game played without any fans present as a surreal experience.
 White Sox outfielder Adam Eaton attributed his team's loss to the effect of the crowd's absence and their awareness of the reason for it.
 Reporters covering the game said conversations from the field could be heard in the press box, and likewise television and radio commentators could be heard on each other's broadcasts.

 The decision to play without a crowd was controversial.
 Critics said the team should have done its best to allow fans in so the divided city could heal, or else just postpone the game.
 They pointed out that while previous incidents of civil unrest had forced games to be moved or postponed, fans had always been allowed to attend.
 The Washington Post suggested that ongoing litigation between the Orioles and the Washington Nationals over revenues from the Mid-Atlantic Sports Network cable channel, which carries both teams' games, may have led the Orioles to avoid moving the game to Nationals Park.